The Navigator Method

 - What I changed

-- Forced a written capital deployment hierarchy with the board: organic growth, acquisitions, debt reduction, shareholder return — in that order.
+- Force a written capital deployment hierarchy with the board — organic growth, acquisitions, debt reduction, shareholder return, in priority order.
 Set trigger-based review dates.
-Documented the assumptions behind each path.
+Document the assumptions behind each path.

 - What it produced